moabukar/tech-vault/README.md

   <details>
   <summary>Click here to view answer</summary>
   Answer: Data Leakage is an intentional or unintentional transmission of data from within the organization to an external unauthorized destination.
 It is the disclosure of confidential information to an unauthorized entity.
 Data Leakage can be divided into 3 categories based on how it happens:
-  Accidental Breach: An entity unintentionally send data to an unauthorized person due to a fault or a blunder Intentional Breach: The authorized entity sends data to an unauthorized entity on purpose System Hack: Hacking techniques are used to cause data leakage Data Leakage can be prevented by using tools, software, and strategies known as DLP(Data Leakage Prevention) Tools.
+  Accidental Breach: An entity unintentionally send data to an unauthorized person due to a fault or a blunder.
+Intentional Breach: The authorized entity sends data to an unauthorized entity on purpos.
+System Hack: Hacking techniques are used to cause data leakage.
+Data Leakage can be prevented by using tools, software, and strategies known as DLP(Data Leakage Prevention) Tools.
   </details>

 - What are some of the common Cyberattacks?